MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authorize-az-cli2.md

     > You can add role assignments after you create the role, too, using `az role assignments`.

-1. Log in withe service principal.
+1. Log in with the service principal.

     ```azurecli
     az login --service-principal -u "http://my-app" -p <password> --tenant <tenant>